The Rebuilding Compass • Recovery Education

 What Is Most Important?

-Housing, health, safety, children, and stability often come first.
+Housing, health, safety, children, food, transportation, and stability often come first.

 What Can Wait?